-There are different causes for blindness like diseases of the eye and its nerves such as
+There are different causes for blindness like:

 Blindness can also result from damage to that part of the brain which interprets the nerve sensations sent from the eye.
 Good nutrition and vitamin supply is also very important.

 TypesDepending on the visual acuity, classification is done.
 Here, we will be looking at the broad types.

 The educational program will depend on whether the child is totally blind or with low vision.